BusraFatma/Data-Analysis-Project/README.md

 - **Continuous Learning:** The model is continuously updated and refined with new data, making it more accurate and reliable over time.

 **Integration and Visualisation;**
-- Dashboard Integration: Analysis results are visualised in a way that decision makers and technicians can easily access and understand.
+- **Dashboard Integration:** Analysis results are visualised in a way that decision makers and technicians can easily access and understand.
 These dashboards provide real-time data monitoring and control.

+**Technology and Tools;**
+- **Artificial Intelligence Frameworks:** Artificial intelligence and machine learning libraries such as TensorFlow, PyTorch.

+- **Data Flow Management:** Real-time data flow management systems such as Apache Kafka, RabbitMQ.

+- **Dashboard Tools:** Real-time data visualisation tools such as Grafana, Kibana.